-Jean Wagemans is a philosopher specialized in rhetoric, argumentation, and debate.
-He completed an M.A. in Philosophy and a Ph.D. in Argumentation Theory at the University of Amsterdam and is currently working as a senior researcher in the Argumentation and Rhetoric Group Amsterdam (ARGA) of the Amsterdam Centre for Language and Communication (ACLC).
+Dr Jean Wagemans is a philosopher who specializes in rhetoric, argumentation, and debate.
+He completed an MA in Philosophy and a PhD in Argumentation Theory at the University of Amsterdam and is currently working as a senior researcher at the Amsterdam Centre for Language and Communication (ACLC).

-Wagemans co-authored Argumentation and debate (in Dutch) and the Handbook of Argumentation Theory, and published articles, book reviews, and popularizing columns on rhetoric and argumentation – for downloads please visit his Academia website.
+Wagemans co-authored the Handbook of Argumentation Theory (2014) and Argumentation and debate (in Dutch, 2014).
+His other publications include scientific articles, book reviews, and popularizing columns.
+Wagemans regularly appears in the media to talk about his research as well as to provide expert commentary.
 He is a member of the editorial board of the journal Argumentation and a reviewer for Informal Logic, Argument & Computation, Journal of Argumentation in Context, and other scientific journals.
 Wagemans co-directed the ISSA 9th International Conference on Argumentation and was a member of the scientific panels of ECA 2, ARGAGE 2018, DIS 3, and other conferences in the field.

 December 9, 2017